 He delegated direct control of the conducting of training to his former athlete Pedro Subido.
 Under Subido with Evangelista as head coach UP regained its UAAP Championship and enjoyed another streak from 1975 to 1979.
 Evangelista was still coaching in the early 1980s although he was getting on in years by then.

 Louie Gray a jumper on his program recalls.
-Prof (as he was known).
+Aka.
+Prof .
 If Prof managed to pass by when we were training, he’d take us aside & give pointers then move on.
 He was actually always in the move.
 On of the most significant things he taught me was weight training in the off season & convert that into explosive power after.
 Really helped.
 He was a a member of the Philippine team & triple jumper.

 Ruperto Evangelista died on 22 May, 1994 at the age of 80 getting Arthritis in his legs probably due to breaking both his ankles as a younger man many years before.

 Ruperto Evangelista is without a doubt the greatest Track and Field Coach in the History of the Philippines.
 A true leader of men who always knew the best things to say to lift the spirit of his athletes when the pressure was on and the performance was needed.
 No other Coach that came before or after garnered as many medals as he did at the Asian Games level.